 Presentation and discussion of how to work WITH rather than AGAINST family members (especially spouses) to build positive financial habits and progress together toward shared goals.
 Four simple steps to holding a 10-minute weekly huddle with your spouse are outlined.

-Dollar Dumps: Saving Your Financial Life / Topic: Household Budgeting & Daily Consumer Purchases
+Dollar Drains: Saving Your Financial Life One Dollar at a Time / Topic: Household Budgeting & Daily Consumer Purchases

-Presentation and discussion of “Dollar Dumps.”
-Dollar dumps are the small-dollar purchases we make and monthly bills we dismiss as trivial, even though they add up to hundreds or even thousands of dollars a year.
-Every household seems to have their own pet dollar dumps.
-Discover your own dollar dumps and ways to prevent leaks in your wallet from becoming bank-draining gushers.
+Presentation and discussion of “Dollar Drains.”
+Dollar drains are the small-dollar purchases we make and monthly bills we dismiss as trivial, even though they add up to hundreds or even thousands of dollars a year.
+Every household seems to have their own pet dollar drains.
+Discover your own dollar drains and ways to prevent leaks in your wallet from becoming bank-draining gushers.

 Trading Your Piggy Bank for a Roller Coaster: 3 Keys to Successful Savings Habits / Topic: Building an Emergency Fund & Saving for Short-Term Goals